gardener/gardener/docs/concepts/controller-manager.md

 2. Additionally, conditions and constraints of all `Shoot` resources scheduled on the affected seed are set to `Unknown` as well because a striking Gardenlet won't be able to maintain these conditions any more.
 3. If the gardenlet's client certificate has expired (identified based on the `.status.clientCertificateExpirationTimestamp` field in the `Seed` resource) and if it is managed by a `ManagedSeed` then this will be triggered for a reconciliation.
 This will trigger the bootstrapping process again and allows gardenlets to obtain a fresh client certificate.

-### "CertificateSigningRequest" controller

-After the [gardenlet](./gardenlet.md) gets deployed on the Seed cluster it needs to establish itself as a trusted party to communicate with the Gardener API server.
-It runs through a bootstrap flow similar to the [kubelet bootstrap](https://kubernetes.io/docs/reference/access-authn-authz/kubelet-tls-bootstrapping/) process.

-On startup the gardenlet uses a `kubeconfig` with a [bootstrap token](https://kubernetes.io/docs/reference/access-authn-authz/bootstrap-tokens/) which authenticates it as being part of the `system:bootstrappers` group.
-This kubeconfig is used to create a [`CertificateSigningRequest`]( https://kubernetes.io/docs/reference/access-authn-authz/certificate-signing-requests/) (CSR) against the Gardener API server.

-The controller in `gardener-controller-manager` checks whether the `CertificateSigningRequest` has the expected organisation, common name and usages which the gardenlet would request.

-It only auto-approves the CSR if the client making the request is allowed to "create" the `certificatesigningrequests/seedclient` subresource.
-Clients with the `system:bootstrappers` group are bound to the `gardener.cloud:system:seed-bootstrapper` `ClusterRole`, hence, they have such privileges.
-As the bootstrap kubeconfig for the gardenlet contains a bootstrap token which is authenticated as being part of the [`systems:bootstrappers` group](../../charts/gardener/controlplane/charts/application/templates/clusterrolebinding-seed-bootstrapper.yaml), its created CSR gets auto-approved.